Lowering cortisol made easy: What really helps

 • Support recovery after physical exertion

-For optimal results, a daily dose of 300-600 mg of Ashwagandha extract is usually recommended.
+For optimal results, a daily dose of 300-600 mg Ashwagandha extract is usually recommended.

 Rhodiola Rosea – More energy, less stress

-This Arctic plant has been used in traditional medicine in Scandinavia and Russia for centuries.
+This arctic plant has been used for centuries in the traditional medicine of Scandinavia and Russia.
 Rhodiola can:

 • Regulate cortisol production